 The Centre will allow the University of Wolverhampton to build upon the academic and research expertise it brings in IT innovation and cyber-related fields.
 Herefordshire businesses will be able to utilise the University’s expertise and networks.

 The main goals of The Centre are to provide a testing facility for Internet & Global Information Grid research and facilitate the scientific use of cyber testing methods.
-The centre will help to develop and deploy state of the art cyber testing capabilities and provide a virtual environment for realistic assessment of ground-breaking technologies.
-The Centre will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units.
+The centre helps to develop and deploy state of the art cyber testing capabilities and provide a virtual environment for realistic assessment of ground-breaking technologies.
+It provides specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units.

-A triple height central atrium will act as a welcoming space that can be used for breakout, waiting and socialising, while providing a legible space for ease of navigation to each floor.
-A rooflight will run along the centre of the plan and provide natural daylight for zones of social learning space.
+A triple height central atrium acts as a welcoming space that can be used for breakout, waiting and socialising, while providing a legible space for ease of navigation to each floor.
+A rooflight runs along the centre of the plan and provides natural daylight for zones of social learning space.

-An interesting and vibrant space will span the spine of the building providing collaborative working spaces.
-Both ends of this spine are glazed which will allow a view through the building and out into the green spaces.
+An interesting and vibrant space spans the spine of the building providing collaborative working spaces.
+Both ends of this spine are glazed which allows a view through the building and out into the green spaces.

 The ground floor provides the principle training spaces for the facility.
 Each wing is an open area to facilitate break-out meetings.
 The upper floors are restricted access and contain most of the tenant units, giving them greater security, away from the open areas on the ground floor.
 The first floor houses the cyber range, a facility that generates real-time hacking scenarios.
 The third floor comprises of the remaining cyber tenant units with enlarged corridors to provide break-out seating areas.